syrilster/Java/Java8/README.md

+## Lambdas

-## Lambdas - Idea of replacing clutter in the code.
-For example remove unnecessary code from a anonymous class.
+Idea of replacing clutter in the code. i.e. lambda essentially will have only the parameter list and the body.For example remove unnecessary code from a anonymous class.

 ```
 Thread th = new Thread(new Runnable() {